dessiejohnson/Spark-232-Diseased-Plants/README.md

 ### Pre-Processing

 To begin preprocessing the data for model training, we created a Spark dataframe with four columns: file_path, class_label, plant, and disease.
 To create the latter 3 columns, we split the file_path string at different parts to isolate what we needed.
+We created a new column called "disease_clean" to serve as the label for our binary classification problem addressed by Model 1.
+This new column strictly labeled an image as either healthy or diseased since the dataset originally included the specific disease type.
 The "plant" column served as the label for our multiclass classification problem addressed by Model 2.

-We created a new column called "disease_clean" to serve as the lable for our binary classification problem addressed by Model 1.
-This new column strictly labeled an image as either healthy or diseased, rather than including all of the different types of disease which was by default.
+No null values were present in the dataset, so we moved on to splitting the data into training, validation, and test sets.
+There were significant data imbalances; images of diseased plants vastly outnumbered images of healthy plants for our binary classification problem.
+Images of tomatoes were extremely overrepresented while other plants like chilis were severely underrepresented.
+To address this, we used stratified random sampling to ensure that the smaller classes were still represented in our training dataset.